uforia/netchecker/README.md

-# netchecker.py

 # Description

-Netchecker lets you verify a list of IP addresses against known AS numbers/names.
+Netchecker lets you offline-check a list of IP addresses against known AS numbers/names.
 Works with both IPv4 and IPv6!
+This tool is useful for checking of e.g. leaked/dumped IPs against ASNs to see if there are matches, without having to internet sources and possibly announcing your interest in the checked IPs.

 # Installation

-- pip install netaddr (or apt-get install python-netaddr, or whatever else your distro uses)
+1) pip install netaddr (or apt-get install python-netaddr, or whatever else your distro uses)
-- grab a list of IPs to check and put them in plaintext in a file, one per line, e.g.: "ips.txt"
+2) grab a list of IPs to check and put them in plaintext in a file, one per line, e.g.: "ips.txt"
-- ./netchecker.py ips.txt
+3) ./netchecker.py ips.txt

 # Requirements